Simon Michael Fung Kui Heong

-Datuk Simon Michael Fung Kui Heong (3 June 1931 – 16 November 1985) was a Malaysian prelate of the Catholic Church.
+Simon Michael Fung Kui Heong (3 June 1931 – 16 November 1985) was a Malaysian prelate of the Catholic Church.
 He was named as the third Vicar Apostolic of the Vicariate of Kota Kinabalu (now Archdiocese) and Titular Bishop of Catabum Castra in 1975, and then was elevated as the first Bishop of the Diocese of Kota Kinabalu in 1977, with both positions given by Pope Paul VI.
 He was the first Sabahan to ever become a Bishop in Malaysia.
 He died on 16 November 1985, two days after his 10th episcopal ordination anniversary.

 Priestly ministry

 Simon Fung was born on 3 June 1931 in Sandakan.
 He decided to enter the priesthood by entering the College General Major Seminary Penang in 1955 and was ordained a priest in 1963.
-Some of the posts that he served are Keningau (1964-1966), Tambunan (1966-1968) and Kudat (1968-1970).
+Some of the posts that he served are Keningau (1964–1966), Tambunan (1966–1968) and Kudat (1968–1970).
 The prelate then continued his studies to gain his Doctorate in Divinity.
-He then came back and served at Tenom (1972-1975).
+He then came back and served at Tenom (1972–1975).

 Episcopal ministry

 Appointments

-On 14 Nov 1975, he was chosen to become a bishop by Pope Paul VI and consecrated by Rt.
+On 14 November 1975, he was chosen to become a bishop by Pope Paul VI and consecrated by Rt.
 Rev. Anthony Denis Galvin from the Diocese of Miri, Sarawak, at the Sacred Heart Cathedral as the new vicar apostolic of Kota Kinabalu, with the added post of Titular Bishop of Cantabum Castra.

 With the elevation of the Vicariate to Diocese on 31 May 1976 by Pope Paul VI, the prelate was officially installed as the first Bishop of Kota Kinabalu on 19 May 1977 under the Metropolitan Archdiocese of Kuching.